rcook/rcook.github.io/_posts/2020-03-04-equality-in-csharp.md

 * [`System.IComparable<T>.CompareTo(T)`][system-icomparablet-compareto]
 * [`System.IEquatable<T>.Equals(T)`][system-iequatablet-equals]

-Comparison are often best left to the various comparison mechanisms offered elsewhere in the .NET Framework such as:
+Comparisons are often best left to the various mechanisms offered elsewhere in the .NET Framework such as:

 * `IComparer`
 * `IEqualityComparer`